lucaosti/NetQUIZ/README.md

 # RetiQUIZ v0.3

-Questo è un progetto di quiz a terminale realizzato da **Luca Visconti**, pensato per aiutare nello studio del corso universitario di **Tecnologie e Servizi di Rete**.
+This is a terminal-based quiz project created by **Luca Visconti**, designed to support studying the university course **Tecnologie e Servizi di Rete**.

-## ✏️ Contenuti personalizzabili
+## ✏️ Customizable Content
-Centinaia di domande, con le relative risposte, sono contenute nel file `quiz.json`.
-Puoi **modificare, aggiungere o rimuovere** le domande direttamente da lì.
+Hundreds of questions with answers are stored in the `quiz.json` file.
+You can **edit, add, or remove** questions directly in that file.

-## 🖥️ Utilizzo
+## 🖥️ Usage
-Attualmente, il quiz funziona **solo tramite terminale**.
-Puoi:
+The quiz runs **only via terminal**.
+Features include:
-- Avviare una sessione di quiz casuale
+- Start a random quiz session
-- Selezionare domande per argomento
-- Recuperare le domande sbagliate
-- Aggiungere nuove domande da linea di comando
+- Select questions by category
+- Recover both wrong and skipped questions from the last quiz
+- Add new questions from the command line
+- Skip questions during the quiz (0 points, tracked separately)
+- Scoring system: +1 point for correct, -0.33 for wrong or invalid answers, 0 points for skipped questions

-## 🚧 Sviluppi futuri
+## 🚧 Future Developments
-Sono previsti:
-- Interfaccia grafica
+Planned features:
+- Graphical user interface
-- Statistiche avanzate
+- Advanced statistics
-- Motivazioni delle risposte
+- Explanation for answers

-## 🤝 Contribuisci
+## 🤝 Contribute
-Se hai idee o vuoi migliorare il progetto, **sentiti libero di aprire una Pull Request**.
-Se il tuo contributo viene accettato, **sarai citato qui nel README!**

-Grazie per il supporto e buono studio!
+If you have ideas or want to improve the project, **feel free to open a Pull Request**.
+Accepted contributions will be **credited here in the README!**

+Thanks for your support and happy studying!